 Over the long haul, stocks are going to produce a positive return.
 So as long as you put any market jitters aside, you’re going to be giving your nest egg the best chance you can of letting it grow to its full potential.

-Believe me – by the time you’re in your 30s or 40s with hundreds of thousands more dollars than your peers, you’ll be glad you got started when you did.
+Believe me – by the time you’re in your 30s or 40s with hundreds of thousands more dollars than your peers, you’ll be glad you got started with saving for retirement in your 20s.

 Contributor’s opinions are their own.
 Always do your own due diligence before investing.